jcockbain/advent-of-code-2020/README.md

 ### Python

-I use Miniconda Python env.
+I use a Miniconda Python env.
-Setting up with the local module imports can be a bit awakward.
+Setting up with the local module imports can be a bit awkward.
 This [answer](https://stackoverflow.com/questions/37006114/anaconda-permanently-include-external-packages-like-in-pythonpath) was helpful for me getting past pesky `ModuleNotFound` errors!